Biomedical/Bedside/ICU Device Integration

 - Location: ICU or PACU or sleep clinic

-- Timing Synchronization among all the connected systems is important
+- Timing Synchronization among all the devices-and-server systems is essential for accurate processing of the real time data.

 - Patient Chart sections